 When it comes to- purchasing an engagement ring, a 1-carat diamond is the benchmark size most-people will shop for.
+You may refer to this diamond buying guide for an in-depth information on the topic.
 It is important to know that the value of a diamond can be determined using all of-the 4Cs, and not just carat-weight.
 All-else being equal, the price of diamond increases exponentially with carat weight.
 This is because larger diamonds (1 ct or larger) are rarer & more desirable.
 However, 2 diamonds of equal carat-weight can have quite different prices (and values) depending on 3-other factors of diamond 4Cs: Color, Clarity, and Cut.

 A typical one carat round brilliant-cut diamond, measures between 6.3mm to 6.5mm in-diameter.
 By comparison, a 1.20-carat diamond will typically measure around 6.75mm in-diameter.
 The small difference often results in a-noticeable difference between both these diamond sizes.
 A second stone slightly over the "magic" 1 carat diamond weight can give it as-much as a 20% price difference with only a 6 point difference in weight.